Fuel4us/EventManagingApp/docs/red/1160634/sp1/README.md

 - Understand how the application works and also understand the key aspects of GWT, since it is the main technology behind the application

-- Understand how the Home Page is implemented (for instance, how the UI gets the Workbook Descriptions that are displayed)
+- Understand how the Notes Page is implemented (for instance, how the UI gets the Note that are displayed)

 - Understand how to integrate a relational database into the project (Will be assuming JPA since it is studied in EAPLI)